 Many of us have received a bouquet of roses and pressed a few between the pages of a favorite book.
-But in times long gone by, observant young ladies would create their own rosaries to use while at prayer from roses.
+In times long gone by though, observant young ladies would create their own rosaries to use while at prayer from roses.
 The original process likely involved a mortar and pestle, which can also be used today.

 Rose Bead Instructions

 The first step in how to make rose beads is to gather the petals.
 These may be from a bouquet or simply harvested from your garden.
 Remove the petals from the ovary and stem so that all remains is the velvety, aromatic material.
 The color doesn’t matter much, as the beads will dry to reddish brown or even black.